haraka/Haraka/docs/plugins/queue/smtp_forward.md

 # Per-Domain Configuration

 More specific forward routes for domains can be defined.
+The domain is chosen based on the value of the `domain_selector` config variable.

-More specific routes are only honored for SMTP connections with a single recipient or SMTP connections where every recipient host is identical.
+When `domain_selector` is set to `rcpt_to` (the default), more specific routes are only honored for SMTP connections with a single recipient or SMTP connections where every recipient host is identical.

+When `domain_selector` is set to `mail_from`, the domain of the MAIL FROM address is used.

 enable\_outbound can be set or unset on a per-domain level to enable or disable forwarding for specific domains.